-The Light Adjustable Lens is a first-of-its-kind lens implant that can be used in patients undergoing cataract surgery that can be adjusted after it’s been implanted in the eye by simply exposing it to UV light.
-This feature of being able to adjust the prescription of the lens after it’s been implanted is revolutionary since traditional lenses are fixed, and can’t have their prescription changed.
-To understand how amazing this is… first we need to discuss how things are done with traditional “fixed” or “non-adjustable” lens implants.
+The Light Adjustable Lens is a first-of-its-kind lens implant used in patients undergoing cataract surgery and custom lens replacement.
+The lens prescription can be adjusted after it’s implanted in the eye by exposing it to UV light.
+Traditional lenses are fixed, and can’t have their prescription changed.
+To understand how amazing this is… first, we need to discuss how things are done with traditional “fixed” or “non-adjustable” lens implants.

-Modern cataract surgery allows patients to not only have the blurry vision from their cataracts cleared up… but it also allows patients to have freedom from glasses after their surgery.
+Modern cataract surgery allows most patients to not only have blurry vision from their cataracts cleared up… but also to achieve increased freedom from glasses.

-Since the main reason the prescription of the eye changes after the age of 40 is due to the growth of the natural lens of the eye and cataract development, once cataract surgery is performed (i.e. the natural lens is removed), your prescription should remain stable for the rest of your life.
+The main reason the prescription of the eye changes after the age of 40 is due to the growth of the natural lens and cataract development.
+After cataract surgery (i.e. the natural lens is removed), your prescription should remain relatively stable for the rest of your life.